polkadot-developers/tutorials/tuts/perform-a-runtime-upgrade/v2.0.0-alpha.6/code.md

 ## Make a Change to the Code

 Runtime upgrades are necessary when you want to change the code of a live chain.
-While it is generally advisale to complete the code as much as possible before launching the chain, changes after launch become necessary to do things like fix bugs or add features.
+While it is generally advisable to complete the code as much as possible before launching the chain, changes after launch become necessary to do things like fix bugs or add features.

 ### Primary Logic Change